The access tab provides various settings for controlling access to your site.

 Restricted Access Message

-This is the message that will be shown to users that do not have permission to view the content.
+This message will be shown to users who do not have permission to view the content.

 Enable the Reset Password Limit?

 This enables the admin to set the maximum reset limit.
-If the maximum limit is reached, user will be locked from using this.
+If the maximum limit is reached, the user will be blocked from using this.

 Blocked email addresses

 This option allows you to block certain email addresses from registering or signing in on your site.
-You can block individual email addresses or block entire services (e.g gmail accounts) by using a wildcard (*gmail.com).
+You can block individual email addresses or block entire services (e.g Gmail accounts) by using a wildcard (*gmail.com).
+Read more here.

 This option allows you to blacklist specific words to prevent anyone from using these words for their username when signing up to your site.
-Ultimate Member adds the following words to the blacklist by default: admin, administrator, webmaster, support and staff.
+Ultimate Member adds the following words to the blacklist by default: admin, administrator, webmaster, support, and staff.
+Read more here.